 Enter your business address.
 Show a street address instead of a box number.
 Include the suite or room number, if any.
 If you conducted the business from your home located at the address shown on Form 1040, page 1, you do not have to complete this line.

 Generally, you can use the cash method, an accrual method, or any other method permitted by the Internal Revenue Code.
 In all cases, the method used must clearly reflect income.
-Unless you are a qualifying taxpayer or a qualifying small business taxpayer (see the Part III instructions), you must use an accrual method for sales and purchases of inventory items.
+Unless you are a small business taxpayer (defined later in Part III), you must use an accrual method for sales and purchases of inventory items.
 Special rules apply to long-term contracts (see section 460 for details).

 If you use the cash method, show all items of taxable income actually or constructively received during the year (in cash, property, or services).
 Income is constructively received when it is credited to your account or set aside for you to use.
 Also, show amounts actually paid during the year for deductible expenses.
 However, if the payment of an expenditure creates an asset having a useful life that extends beyond 12 months or the end of the next taxable year, it may not be deductible or may be deductible only in part for the year of the payment.
 See chapter 1 of Pub.
 535.

 For amounts includible in income and deductible as expense under an accrual method, see Pub.
 538.

 To change your accounting method, you generally must file Form 3115.
 You also may have to make an adjustment to prevent amounts of income or expense from being duplicated or omitted.
 This is called a section 481(a) adjustment.

 You change to the cash method of accounting and choose to account for inventoriable items in the same manner as non-incidental materials and supplies.
 You accrued sales in 2017 for which you received payment in 2018.
 You must report those sales in both years as a result of changing your accounting method and must make a section 481(a) adjustment to prevent duplication of income.